 Professor Krzysztof Fijalkowski

-Krzysztof is Professor of Visual Culture teaching across both BA Fine Art and MA Fine Art.
+Krzysztof is Professor of Visual Culture teaching across both BA Fine Art and Postgraduate Research.

 Since completing a PhD on the Surrealist Object in 1991, my major area of research and publication has been the history and theory of Surrealism, leading to a range of publications in books, academic journals and exhibition catalogues (for institutions such as Tate, V&A, Vitra Design Museum and Barbican Galleries).

 Professor Krzysztof Fijalkowski is a member of the Pattern and Chaos group of collaborative, interactive and networking designers, artists, theorists and innovators in education, all of whom are based at Norwich University of the Arts.